A CNN based Multifaceted Signal Processing Framework for Heart Rate Proctoring Using Millimeter Wave Radar Ballistocardiography: Methodology

 \section{Methodology}

 In this section, we describe the working principle of MIBINET.
-Since it is a DNN based-technique, it needs to be trained and validated on labeled data.
-First, we describe how the labeled data is collected.
+Since it is a DNN based-technique, it needs to be trained and validated on labelled data.
+First, we describe how the labelled data is collected.